top of page

 • University of Minnesota Crookston (UMC),

-Through scholarly research, public speaking, and designing local workshops, Dr. Killough has leveraged opportunities and allies, resulting an extensive array of scholarship activities and organizational accolades:
+Through scholarly research, public speaking, and designing local workshops, Dr. Killough has leveraged opportunities and allies, resulting in not only an extensive array of scholarship, but an impressive array of activities and organizational accolades:

 • 30 Media Citations.